A New Way to Harness IoT Data from Legacy Industrial Systems

 Next-gen PLCs do not come without networking challenges, either.
 Many of them provide built-in Ethernet capabilities and an onboard web server to be directly plugged into the Internet.
 Nevertheless, running cables around factories is expensive, dangerous, and conducive to production shutdowns.
 In many outdoor, geographically dispersed industrial settings with challenging topography (e.g. open-pit mines), Ethernet wiring isn’t even an option.
 Also, PLC web servers require a case-by-case configuration to enable data sharing with an IoT system.

 Despite the common understanding, not all PLCs are integrated into the factory-level Supervisory Control and Data Acquisition (SCADA) system.
 Doing so often requires complex, error-prone PLC reprogramming alongside cumbersome wiring which cost several weeks of production downtime.
 Certain SCADA systems are even proprietary and only compatible with PLCs from a specific vendor.
 This complicates the implementation of a unified remote monitoring network for cross-vendor PLC models and protocols.
+Find out if Internet of Things going to replace SCADA systems.

 Plug-and-Play IoT Connectivity for Legacy PLCs

 With the rise of advanced IoT technologies, connecting legacy PLCs is now much less of a hassle.
-Emerging plug-and-play solutions can help you easily IoT-enable your PLC without invasive hardware modifications and inefficient, labor-intensive cabling.
+Emerging plug-and-play solutions in manufacturing can help you easily IoT-enable your PLC without invasive hardware modifications and inefficient, labor-intensive cabling.
 Such a solution brings together two major pieces of the puzzle: a retrofit integration gateway and robust, long-range wireless connectivity.
 Using automation-specific protocols, the integration gateway interfaces with a legacy PLC to acquire critical data points.
 An IoT transceiver, connected with the gateway on the other end, then transports the data to a remote base station through a reliable wireless radio link, minimizing cable needs.

 With a versatile solution, you can have a wide range of supported PLC models and physical interfaces to choose from, enabling scalable and cost-effective implementation of a larger monitoring and control system.
 At the same time, it allows you to select only the most essential PLC data tags for sending, instead of burdening your backend with influxes of useless information.
 The wireless connectivity must also be designed for rebar, structurally dense industrial facilities with heavy radio interference from running equipment and existing networks.